-Guest blogger LORI STONE reminds us about the importance of laughing with girlfriends.
+Guest blogger LORI STONE reminds us about the importance of laughing and traveling with girlfriends.
 Some of her best memories (and laughs) have come while traveling with wonderful women.
 Here’s to the fab females who make us free enough for those great, uncontrollable laughs.
 Here’s her insights on girlfriend travel:

 I adore belly laughter.
 It should be bottled and marketed in the pain management aisle of drug stores.
 It heals in so many ways and I can’t get enough.
 I learned it from my mother and her mother.
 They would cackle with laughter in any situation, from grocery store to gas station.
 So I count my blessings every day knowing that the tribe of women in my life are belly laughers.
 The kind of laughter that drops you to the floor and leaves you gasping for air.